Dymocks

 Dymocks Booksellers is an Australian-founded privately owned bookstore chain, that also specialise in CDs, DVDs, Blu-ray discs, e-books and related merchandising.
-It currently has 65 stores locally and has had several stores in New Zealand and Hong Kong.
+As of June 2022, the chain has about 50 stores in Australia.

 History

 The first Dymocks bookstore was opened in Sydney by William Dymock in 1879, in Market Street.
 As his business grew over the years, he moved to larger premises at 428 George Street, traded as Dymock's Book Arcade, and eventually had a million books in stock.
 As he had died childless and unmarried, the business passed to his sister, Marjory, who was married to John Forsyth.
 Since then, the Forsyth family has managed Dymocks.
 In 1922, the Dymock family purchased the site of the old Royal Hotel in George Street, and built the historic, Art Deco landmark Dymocks building, completed in 1930.
 In 1986 the bookstore chain was established as a franchise chain, and has since opened stores in every mainland Australian state, and also internationally in New Zealand and Singapore.

-In 1999, Dymocks Booksellers entered into a joint venture with South China Morning Post (Holdings) to set up Dymocks Franchise Systems (China), in order to expand the Dymocks chain into Hong Kong.